-Home window safety starts by selecting the right window styles and glazing types, and even investing in advanced security features that will have burglars running for the hills.
-And it ends with regular maintenance and upkeep that will keep your home safer for years to come.
+Home window safety starts by selecting the right window styles and glazing types and even investing in advanced security features that will have burglars running for the hills.
+It ends with regular maintenance and upkeep that will keep your home safer for years to come.

 Selecting window styles with your home’s security in mind

-In fact, many casement windows are sturdy and well designed enough to virtually eliminate the need for locks.
-Proper installation is absolutely vital here—if the window doesn’t open and close smoothly, the security of the sash could be compromised.
-If that’s the case with your windows, you can bulk up their security by installing a sliding chain lock across the opening, although replacing the frame altogether is a safer option.
+Proper installation is vital here—if the window doesn’t open and close smoothly, the security of the sash could be compromised.
+If that’s the case with your windows, you can bulk up their security by installing a sliding chain lock across the opening, although replacing the window frame altogether is a safer option.
 Casement windows run an average between $270 and $750 per double crank out hinged window.

-Casement windows aren’t ideal for every situation—homes that abut other buildings or where exterior foliage is dense may not make the best candidates for these styles because there is not enough clearance space for the windows to open properly.
+Casement windows aren’t ideal for every situation.
+Homes that abut other buildings or where exterior foliage is dense may not make the best candidates for these styles because there is not enough clearance space for the windows to open properly.
 In this case, the next safest option is a sliding window.

 - Sliding window: This is the next safest option after a casement window.
 It works by sliding open horizontally, which makes it difficult to operate from the outdoors, and its cam action lock renders the window immobile, so a burglar won’t be able to slide it open.
-For extra protection, sliding windows can be combined with horizontal security bars and cam type locks, which virtually guarantee that windows won’t be surreptitiously slid open.

-Unfortunately however, in some cases, sliding windows have been lifted off the tracks by especially enterprising thieves, even while locked.
-You can prevent this from happening in your home by drilling sheet metal screws into the upper portion of the metal track—however, make sure the screws don’t obstruct the window’s path when you attempt to open it.
+For extra protection, sliding windows can be combined with horizontal security bars.Depending on size and material used, the average cost of a sliding window runs between $320 and $1300.
+In some cases, sliding windows have been lifted off the tracks by especially enterprising thieves, even while locked.
+You can prevent this from happening in your home by drilling sheet metal screws into the upper portion of the metal track—just make sure the screws don’t obstruct the window’s path when you attempt to open it.